Landlords often find themselves facing plenty of challenges, and among the most common and delicate issues is handling noise complaints.

 On-Site Inspection

 Conduct an on-site inspection to assess the noise firsthand.
-This may involve visiting the complainant's residence during reported noisy periods.
-Listen for the noise and try to identify its source.
+This may involve providing notice and visiting the complainant's residence during reported disturbance periods.
+Listen for the disturbance and try to identify its source.
 Pay attention to factors like building structure, insulation, and proximity to common areas.

 Speak with Witnesses